alkacon/mercury-template/README.md

 ### A full-featured, customizable, great looking responsive template for OpenCms ###

 The Mercury Template is a complete, modular template for [OpenCms](http://opencms.org).
-It is based on Bootstrap 4 and allows you to create even complex grid-layouts with drag & drop.
+It is based on Bootstrap 4 and allows you to create simple or advanced grid-layouts with drag & drop.
 It packs a ton of CSS features and JavaScript plugins that have carefully been integrated to be simple to use for the content manager.
 And it ships with all Java and SASS sources so you can fully customize it for your unique requirements.

 ### Release history ###

+**Version 12.0.0** - October 12, 2021:

+This is a major update of the Mercury template.
+Mercury has been used to create hundreds of websites since the 11.x release in 2019.
+A lot of fine-tuning and issue fixing has been included in the 12 release.
+Mercury 12 should be largely backward compatible with the 11 version.

+* Updated for OpenCms 12.0.0.
+* Configurable cookie banner that allows users to opt-out of statistical and external cookies.
+* Contact informations in lists.
+* iCalendar links for events.
+* Media element extended with SoundCloud audio, external video and external audio option.
+* Added several options to show the copyright information for images.
+* Content sections can be displayed as image tile.
+* Content sections can be hidden based on the screen size.
+* Image size for content sections can be set separately for 'desktop' and 'mobile'.
+* Added center / left / right alignment options to the content section.
+* Decoys linking to an invalid content are automatically hidden.
+* Improved the CAPTCHA session handling for the webform.
+* Using maplibre-gl instead of mapbox-gl to display OSM vector maps.
+* Using 'Fork awesome' instead of 'Font awesome' for icons.
+* The SCSS has been improved for several edge cases.
+* Bootstrap updated to 4.6.0.
+* jQuery updated to 3.6.0.
+* Using recent dart sass to compile the SASS sources to CSS.
+* All other NPM dependencies have also been updated to a recent version.

 **Version 11.0.1** - September 4, 2019: